|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 When generating and using GPS coordinates, it is important to understand the differences between the different formats!
 Because arc minutes and seconds use a base 60 system while decimal degrees use a base 10, the same location will have two different numbers.
 If someone is recording GPS coordinates from a device that reports in arc minutes/seconds, users must remember to convert the coordinates to decimal degrees if they plan on using tools that require decimal degrees, and vice a versa.

-There are number of GPS devices available on the market for humanitarian organizations, all of which will have their own user requirements and instructions.
+There are number of GPS devices available on the market for humanitarian organisations, all of which will have their own user requirements and instructions.
 It is important that users understand what the intended use of the GPS device is when making a selection.

 Offline/Standalone – Many GPS devices are designed for the sole purpose of taking GPS readings.
 Usually these devices have a simple interface, and a powered by disposable or rechargeable batteries.
 Offline GPS units are frequently used for maritime, aviation and military, but are also use for wilderness orientation, extractive industries, or any application that requires being far away from a mobile or internet connection.
 Offline GPS devices are generally just passive receivers of GPS signals from GNSS satellites, and will provide a flat set of coordinates when in use.
 Some GPS devices have mapping functions or the ability to leave waypoints.
 The need for these additional features will depend on the use and the agency.